Heather Lee Leap

 I believe...

-As a child and family therapist, my focus is on caregiver and early childhood mental health.
-I bring mindful compassion, a practice of wondering, and an ongoing commitment to personal and professional growth to my work.
-I seek to educate, advocate, and to directly support infants, young children, and families, while also advocating for the field of infant and early childhood mental health.
 My early training and roles as a prenatal massage therapist, infant massage instructor, and La Leche League Leader formed the foundation of my passion for infant, early childhood, and parent development.
 I completed a Graduate Certificate in Infant Toddler Mental Health (ITMH) in 2020 while completing my Masters in Social Work.
-Currently I am receiving training and consultation in Child Parent Psychotherapy and am completing an intensive 15-month Advanced Clinical Training Program through the Barnard Center for Infant and Early Childhood Mental Health.
+In 2024 I completed an intensive15-month Advanced Clinical Training program through the Barnard Center for Infant and Early Childhood Mental Health, and in November 2025 I completed an 18-month Child Parent Psychotherapy learning collaborative.

 Formal continuing education is one key to professional growth, but I feel that the children, families, and communities with whom I work are my primary teachers.
 Parents and caregivers are the experts on their children.
 They may need information, resources, and tools I can offer, but I must learn from them how best to present those tools.
 Part of my philosophy of wondering requires being comfortable admitting I don't have all the answers.
 This vulnerability often creates a space that invites more open communication, which builds trust.
 I learn and grow when I bring curiosity to my interactions, and I invite others into that space of wondering.
 I embrace the early relational health value of reflective practice and welcome the opportunity to reflect with colleagues about our work, and to seek support and supervision from mentors.